cisco-outshift-ai-agents/pr-review-agntcy-multi-agent/TUTORIAL.md

 Spin up the services using Docker Compose:

-`docker compose --env-file .env -f docker/docker-compose.yaml up --build`
+`user@computer:$ docker compose --env-file .env -f docker/docker-compose.yaml up --build`

 This starts up remote agent containers and the AGP Gateway container as needed, and exposes the default AGP port `46357`.